Clan Rutherford: 17th century and civil war

-The Rutherford Lairds of Edgerston distinguished themselves fighting for Charles I of England during the Civil War.
+The Rutherford Lairds of Edgerston distinguished themselves fighting for their king, Charles I of Scotland during the Civil War.
 Rutherford, at his own expense, raised a troop of horse and fought in England until 1646 when the king surrendered.
 He took up the royalist cause again but was severely wounded and his whole troop was wiped out at the Battle of Dunbar (1650).
 Lieutenant General Andrew Rutherford of the Rutherford of Chatto and Hunthill branch of the clan was made Lord Rutherford in the peerage in 1661.
-In 1663 he was appointed Governor of Tangier in Morocco, however he was killed in battle fighting the native forces in 1664.
+In 1663 he was appointed Governor of Tangier in Morocco, however he was killed in battle with Moroccan forces in 1664.
 He had been advanced to the earldom of Teviot but as he died without issue this title became extinct although the Lord Rutherford title went to a cousin.

 Modern history

 The Lord Rutherford title is also now extinct.
 From 1839 to 1851 Andrew Rutherford was MP for Leith.
 He had also held the office of Lord Advocate and had been elevated to the Bench with the judicial title of Lord Rutherford.
 Ernest Rutherford discovered the alpha particle and also developed the nuclear theory of atomic structure.
 He laid the groundwork for nuclear physics in the twentieth century.
 In 1914, he was knighted and in 1925 he was appointed to the Order of Merit.

+Side note: the Rutherford family was engaged in a feud with Stuyvesant family when they both resided in Hackettstown, New Jersey.
+A notable event was of a son and daughter from the opposing families falling in love and marrying, a Romeo and Juliet situation, but without the bloodshed.
+The families built a church for the marriage, now located at 40 Puffer Road, Hackettstown, New Jersey.
+This collaborative effort is now seemingly abandoned, but more research is needed to certify this status.

+Present day, the Stuyvesant mansion has been burned and is largely cleared, with its grounds encompassed in the western side Allamuchy State Park.
+The Rutherford house has been transformed into part of Mountain Villa School, located at 1686 CR-517, Allamuchy, New Jersey.